Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 Conversely we praise BBC2's programme on clearing out your junk called The Life Laundry, for encouraging people to give their unwanted goods to charity shops.

-Recently, some charity shops (such as Sue Ryder) have started applying gift aid to donations of goods.
+Gift aid - Some charity shops (such as Sue Ryder and Oxfam) apply gift aid to donations of goods.
 People donating goods are invited to sign a declaration showing they are taxpayers, and the charity is able to claim back tax on their behalf (in a similar way to cash donations).
+This increases the value of your donation by 25%.

 Website : www.icsa.ie

-The Association covers Eire (the Irish Republic).
-The introduction on their home page states (at October 2009) :
+The Association covers the Republic of Ireland.
+The introduction on their homepage states (at October 2009) :

 "We are a membership organisation that supports charities that run shops in Ireland as part of their fundraising activities.
 All our members have CHY registration with the Revenue Commissioners.